M-y/auto-brightness/README.md

 * __powercfg__: Default backend for Windows.
 You have to select GUID of Display Brightness.

 ### Gain
 Adds the value you selected from here to calculated brightness.
-For example; if you select 5%, brightness of you screen will be 5% more.
+For example; if you select 5%, brightness of your screen will be 5% more.

 ### Camera
 Camera number or path.
 If you have 1 camera only, just type 0.